 Having such large feet means O'Neal can't just walk into a department store and leave with a few pairs of shoes.
 Instead, O'Neal had to custom order kicks just to find some basketball shoes in his size.

-Unlike the typical basketball shoes produced by Nike and Adidas, O’Neal ensured his shoes were affordable by the masses due to the struggle he endured trying to find shoes that fit him while growing up.
+Unlike the typical basketball shoes produced by Nike, Air Jordan and Adidas, the NBA Hall of Famer ensured his shoes were affordable by the masses due to the struggle he endured trying to find shoes that fit him while growing up.

-He later signed a deal with Dunkman, selling his discount shoes at retailers across the globe.
+The former NBA player later signed a deal with Dunkman, selling his discount sneakers at retailers across the globe, including Walmart, which uses his signature dunk as a logo.

 Shaquille O'Neal's Basketball Career